On July 5, 2022, the EU Regulation on the Digital Services Act (DSA) was approved.

-Interpersonal communication services are, as a general rule, excluded from the scope of application of the DSA.
+Interpersonal communication services are, as a general rule, excluded from the scope of application of the Digital Services Act (DSA).

-However, the DSA may apply to interpersonal communication services which, because of their nature, may have an indeterminate/limited scope of users.
+However, the Digital Services Act (DSA) may apply to interpersonal communication services which, because of their nature, may have an indeterminate/limited scope of users.

 This will be through public groups or open channels, such as those that may be found on online messaging platforms.